The BJJ Story

 In 1951, Fadda publicly challenged the Gracie academy: his team won, partly thanks to advanced leg locks.
 Hélio dismissed these as "suburban techniques."
 Fadda's legacy lives on — Nova União and GFTeam trace their origins to the Fadda lineage.
 In 2014, he was posthumously awarded the 10th degree red belt.

-Throughout the 1960s and 1970s, academies spread across Rio de Janeiro and São Paulo.
-It was during this period that two figures began shaping the next generation: Carlson Gracie and Rolls Gracie.
+In 1967, the Federação de Jiu-Jitsu da Guanabara was established in Rio de Janeiro — the first formal jiu-jitsu organization in Brazil.
+Hélio Gracie became president, Carlos led the advisory council, and Carlson Gracie headed the technical department.
+Throughout the 1960s and 1970s, academies spread across Rio de Janeiro and São Paulo, and two figures began shaping the next generation: Carlson Gracie and Rolls Gracie.

 Carlson Gracie and the New Era